KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Methodology

-We conducted our experiments on the \texttt{JetClass} dataset \cite{Qu2022_ParticleTransformer, Qu_2022}, a large-scale benchmark designed to advance deep learning research in jet physics. \texttt{JetClass} comprises 100 million jets for training, 5 million for validation, and 20 million for testing, distributed across \textbf{10 distinct jet classes}.
-These classes represent different particle production and decay channels, divided into two main categories: signal jets originating from heavy particles (top quarks and Higgs, W, Z bosons) and background jets produced by light quarks and gluons.
-The 10 jet classes include Higgs boson decays ($H \to b\bar{b}$, $H \to c\bar{c}$, $H \to gg$, $H \to 4q$, $H \to \ell\nu qq'$), top quark decays ($t \to bqq'$, $t \to b\ell\nu$), electroweak boson decays ($W \to qq'$, $Z \to q\bar{q}$), and background jets from light quarks and gluons (q/g).
+We conducted our experiments on the \texttt{JetClass} dataset~\cite{Qu2022_ParticleTransformer, Qu2022_JetClassDataset}, a large-scale benchmark designed to advance deep learning research in jet physics. \texttt{JetClass} comprises 100 million jets for training, 5 million for validation, and 20 million for testing, distributed across 10 jet classes: 9 signal classes and 1 background.
+The 9 signal classes comprise Higgs boson decays ($H \to b\bar{b}$, $H \to c\bar{c}$, $H \to gg$, $H \to 4q$, $H \to \ell\nu qq'$), top quark decays ($t \to bqq'$, $t \to b\ell\nu$), and electroweak boson decays ($W \to qq'$, $Z \to q\bar{q}$); the background class consists of jets from light quarks and gluons (q/g).
 Table~\ref{tab:signal_classes} presents the complete taxonomy.

-For computational efficiency while preserving class balance, we employ a subset of 1 million training jets (100,000 per class), the full 5 million validation jets (500,000 per class), and the full 20 million test jets (2 million per class).
+For computational efficiency while preserving class balance, we use a subset of 1 million training jets (100,000 per class).
+The 1M jet events were divided into 800k for training, 100k for validation, and 100k for an initial test set.
+The final performance metrics are computed using the complete test set of 20M jets.
 Table~\ref{tab:data_split} details the dataset partitioning.

+\paragraph{Treatment of the Background Class.} The background class (q/g) is included during training and validation.
+The output layer produces ten logits and the cross-entropy loss is computed over all ten classes.
+So, q/g jets constitute a genuine tenth category that the network must actively discriminate from each signal class.

+Per-class results (Table~\ref{tab:jetclass_performance}) and all macro-averaged metrics are reported over the signal classes only, consistent with the JetClass benchmark convention~\cite{Qu2020_ParticleNet, Qu2022_ParticleTransformer}.
+Including the background in macro-averaging would inflate performance, since q/g jets are typically easier to reject than to distinguish among signal classes; this convention is applied uniformly across all compared models.
+Note that per-class AUC and AUPR values nonetheless encode background rejection implicitly: under one-vs.-rest binarization the negative class pools all remaining classes, including q/g, so the strong AUC values in Table~\ref{tab:jetclass_performance} reflect both inter-signal discrimination and background rejection simultaneously.